 Heavily reliant on tourism (the second-most tourism reliant economy globally), it’s no surprise that the Maldives has been open since July 2020.
 Soon, nearly every one of the 500,000 inhabitants will be vaccinated too.

-We are excited to be able to start planning holidays to the Maldives again.
+We’ve been chuffed to have people travelling to the Maldives with us throughout the autumn and over the festive period and we’re excited to be planning trips for 2022.
 By its very nature, the country benefits from being socially distant and is in many ways the perfect destination for our times.
 The perfect place to get away from it all, as my colleague Matt experienced when he travelled to the Maldives last November.

 Can I go to Oman?

 As of 1st September 2021, Oman reopened to vaccinated tourists and was swiftly removed from the UK Red List.
-Cases are very low at around 15 a day in a population of 4 million.
+Although, as in most countries, there has been an uptick in tandem with the Omicron variant.

-Autumn, Winter and Spring are the perfect time to visit this fascinating and beautiful country and we’re chuffed to already have numerous customers travelling there.
+Autumn, Winter and Spring are the perfect time to visit this fascinating and beautiful country and we’ve arranged several holidays there over the last couple of months.
 For more details, see our ‘Can I Travel to Oman’ post.

 Can I go to Sri Lanka?

 Sri Lanka had very few COVID cases throughout the first year of the pandemic but concurrent with the surge in India, cases went up in mid-2021.
-They’ve since plummeted and with vaccination rates high Sri Lanka was removed from the UK’s Red List together with The Maldives and Oman on 17th September.
-A local lockdown ended on 1st October and Sri Lanka became ETG “Travel Ready'” on 1st November following an extensive research trip.
+They subsequently plummeted and have remained fairly low.
+With vaccination rates high Sri Lanka was removed from the UK’s Red List together with The Maldives and Oman on 17th September 2021.
+We declared Sri Lanka ETG “Travel Ready'” on 1st November following an extensive research trip.
+Lot’s of people have travelled there with us so far this winter and we’re busy helping plan many future adventures.

 Visitors who have received both vaccines (and children under 18) are allowed to travel fairly freely in Sri Lanka.
 Those who haven’t been fully vaccinated can explore Sri Lanka in a “travel bubble” consisting of a wide selection of carefully vetted hotels and experiences.
 For an in-depth analysis of travel in Sri Lanka at the moment, check out the linked blog.